Become a sperm donor

 - Can I be paid to be a sperm donor?

 In Australia, it’s illegal to take payment for any human tissue, including sperm.
-However, you can be reimbursed for any expenses you incur throughout the process of donating sperm, such as parking, travel, and medical expenses.
+However, you can be reimbursed for any reasonable expenses you incur throughout the process of donating sperm, such as parking, travel, and medical expenses.

 - What information will be shared about me to intending parents?